 Alnwick plays an important role in providing health facilities over a wide area including outpatients, a small minor injuries unit and maternity unit as well as 2 major general practices and related services.

-Although health services are in transition in Northumberland with the development of the new Accident and Emergency Hospital at Cramlington the services in Alnwick have the advantage that they are co-located and centrally placed.
-As such it is important that the site is safeguarded for healthrelated facilities during the plan period.
-Accordingly:
+Although health services are in transition in Northumberland with the development of the new Accident and Emergency Hospital at Cramlington, the services in Alnwick have the advantage that they are co-located and centrally placed and should be retained.